rubyworks/reusing/README.md

 end
 ```

 And that's it.
-You could put that code in a file and require as needed.
+You can put this code in a file and require it as needed.
-Refinements, on the other hand, hand much more *boiler-plate*.
+Refinements, on the other hand, have much more *boiler-plate*.
 The
 above would have to be written:

 ```ruby